 I believe the answer is yes.
 For the past three years I have studied and learned from Advent and I believe the waiting was never meant to be for Santa.

-I have discovered that Advent is a deep tradition of preparing yourself at this season, for a Savior.
+I have discovered that Advent has a deep tradition of preparing our hearts at this season, for a Savior.
 Our Catholic and Lutheran brothers and sisters participate in Advent as an annual tradition.
 Their celebration through liturgy gives a richer sense of what we value–even long for–as Christians.

 If we practiced Advent, could it generate some meaningful reflection, some peace in a chaotic season?
 Or help us understand a world filled with chaos just a little better?